-- 1.1 This report sets out the Council's Treasury Management Strategy for borrowing and investment for 2012/13. - 1.2 Treasury management is defined as:-
+- 1.1 This report sets out the Council's treasury management strategy for borrowing and investment for 2013/14. - 1.2 This strategy was scrutinised by the Review Committee at its meeting on 5 February 2013 in line with the requirements of the Prudential Code for Capital Finance in Local Authorities.
+No changes were required to be made as a result of that meeting. - 1.3 Treasury management is defined as:-

-"The management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."
+"The management of the Local Authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."

-1.3 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
+- 1.4 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
 Part of the treasury management operation is to ensure that this cash flow is adequately planned, with cash being available when it is needed.
-Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk appetite, providing adequate liquidity initially before considering investment return.
+Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk appetite, providing adequate liquidity initially before considering investment return. - 1.5 The second main function of the treasury management service is the funding of the Council's capital plans.
+These capital plans provide a guide to the borrowing need of the Council, essentially the longer term cash flow planning to ensure that the Council can meet its capital spending obligations.
+This management of longer term cash may involve arranging long or short term loans, or using longer term cash flow surpluses.